akashshah3/AI-Based-Crop-Recommendation-System/README.md

-# Team: CodingPaglu

-# AI-Based Crop Recommendation System (TGPDS20)
+# AI-Based Crop Recommendation System
 A software application that suggests the best crops based on soil type, climate, and weather conditions, helping farmers maximize yield and efficiency.

 ## Dataset